logzio/documentation/docs/shipping/Code/node-js.md

 logger.log('warn', 'Just a test message');
 ```

-If winston-logzio is used as part of a serverless service (AWS Lambda, Azure Functions, Google Cloud Functions, etc.), add `await logger.info(“API Called”)` and `logger.close()` at the end of the run, every time you are using the logger.
+If you are using winston-logzio in a serverless service (e.g., AWS Lambda, Azure Functions, Google Cloud Functions), add `await logger.info("API Called")` and `logger.close()` at the end of each run to ensure proper logging.

 {@include: ../../_include/general-shipping/replace-placeholders.html}